jruels/docker-fun/labs/04-images/04_images_lab1.md

 ### 1. Search Docker Hub for Images
 Step by Step Guide
 1. In a web browser, navigate to [Docker Hub](http://hub.docker.com) and log in.
-Creating a Docker Hub account is free and simple if you do not have one already.
+Creating a Docker Hub account is free and straightforward if you don't already have one.

 2. Once logged in to Docker Hub, use the Search bar at the top to locate the official WordPress image.